 A.G.
 This goes back to the “you can lead a horse to water but you can’t make it drink” analogy.
 Hopefully if people don’t feel overwhelmed by the informationthen there’s a desire to act on it.

+A.G.
 There’s a huge difference between an audience of spectators versus an audience of participants.
 Spectating is going to happen.
 But that’s the point where you can begin to add additional aesthetic layers or try and control how that happens, how that spectating unfolds.
 But at the core of it, I think what you are trying to do is figure out what the engagement is.
 And the engagement is very different than using audience as a proxy, it’s very different than using audience as dupe, it’s very different than just trying to manipulate your audience.
 All of a sudden, I think what you’re trying to open up in that moment is some sort of an exchange.

 S&S Can you give us an example?

+A.G.
 The Tactical Ice Cream Unit itself plays with spectacle in terms of how the truck looks, how the truck sounds; all of that is built into the project.
 It plays kind of this pied piper role, right?
 People see it from a distance, and they hear it from a distance, and they sort of come over and they treat it like this UFO where they don’t know if they should bow down and pray to it, or if they should run the other direction from it.
 But when they get there, there’s this immediate engagement.
 And part of what allows for that engagement to happen is their stomachs.
 Because they ultimately want ice cream, and they understand that this is going to serve as a sort of culinary oasis for them.
 So, they come to it with these expectations, and it’s understood that they’re going to have to interact with somebody to acquire that ice cream.
 That’s the same sort of interaction that happens at a restaurant.
 It’s a space that’s slightly familiar to them, so they feel a certain level of comfort.
 But then things shift on them.
 And in that shifting space they’re recalibrating what their relationship to it is.
 I think, actually in that moment of recalibration, they let their guard down a little bit in this way where they feel like there’s room to play.

 You certainly get people that come up and are very straight-faced, very matter of fact: this is a business proposition, “I want an ice cream sandwich.”
 And the follow up question, “Okay, what flavor propaganda would you like with that?” is so destabilizing to that normal business relationship, that now, in that moment where they thought they knew what was going on, they’re trying to figure out what’s actually going on.
 In that moment, they’re looking at the menu differently, they’re looking at the side of the menu that says “Food for Thought.”
 And they’re starting to try and figure out the relationship between what their stomach wants and now what their brain is trying to process, trying to digest.
 It’s rare that someone coming upon the truck for the first time looks at it and just says “Oh, I’ll have the Black Panther 10 Point Plan with my ice cream sandwich.”
 Setting up that moment of breaking down expectations allows somebody to shift within that moment.
 And that always opens up a point of conversation.